michaelbjames/copilot-study/README.md

 ## Protocol
 The server's protocol is simple:
+0. Client connects to server.
+A TCP connection on port 4040 is default.
 1. Client and server perform a handshake to establish a shared secret key.
 2. Server asks for a username
 3. Client gives a username